 They said they needed to put a central line in her, and since the hospital was only a level II NICU, they were unequipped to do so.
 She needed an immediate ambulatory transfer to a level IV NICU nearby, and I needed to give permission over the phone right away.

 I gave my consent, and my husband and I flew out of the house and rushed to the hospital.

 I held my daughter and fed her as the transfer team from Beth Israel Hospital in Newark, New Jersey arrived and prepared to take her.

 I was sobbing at this point, and even more heartbroken when I was told that, for insurance purposes, I wouldn’t be allowed to ride in the ambulance with her.
 My husband and I followed the ambulance to the hospital and waited until we could see her.

 Within the first 24 hours they got her weight up a little bit, they were getting her to eat and they had already performed a successful central line.
 She would remain in that level IV NICU for three to four more days until she was able to maintain her own body temperature and I could take her home.

 With both NICUs, I called every two hours to check on her and visited as often as I possibly could.
 I would sit for hours just being with her, even if I couldn’t hold her.
 And when I finally got the call from the last NICU that she was ready to be discharged, my heart was lightened, and I was overcome with joy.

-Now at age two, she is thriving.
+Now she is thriving.
 She is my world and my life.

 I stumbled across Hand to Hold online through one of the many prematurity and NICU groups I’m in.
 The articles were amazing, and I found the judgment-free zone for parents to speak their mind and support others invaluable.
 It’s been a wonderful support.
 I love learning the different journeys others have been on and offering my support for those that are going through the NICU.